nopnop2002/esp-idf-rc-switch/README.md

 Some example project using USB Remote Control Switch.
 https://github.com/nopnop2002/esp-idf-usb-switch

+# Known Limitations
+This component uses GPIO interrupts.
+It cannot be used at the same time as other components that use GPIO interrupts.
+I tried using [this](https://components.espressif.com/components/espressif/esp32-camera) component at the same time, but it didn't work properly.

 # How to use this component in your project
 Create idf_component.yml in the same directory as main.c.